 - Submitting false claims to get an illegitimate payout

-- The use of your own Medicare card by another individual to gain health services
+- The use of your own Medicare card by another person to gain health services

-- The use of your Medicare status to get medications or services for another individual
+- The use of your Medicare status to get medications or services for another person

 - The date of the fraudulent services or items

 - Total payment amount approved and paid by Medicare